Received Signal Strength Based Wireless Source Localization with Inaccurate Anchor Position: Simulation Results and Analysis

-The large bounding error $\zeta$ implies that the position of the anchors are more inaccurate.
-The simulation results for different values of $\zeta$ are illustrated in Fig.\ref{fig:loction error effects}.
-We can observe that all methods behave worse with an increasing error bound, but 'r-r' yields the best performance, due to its design for coping with model uncertainties.
-As shown in Fig.\ref{sub:locerror}, when the anchors are randomly deployed, then 'ml' and 'rss' methods are entirely ineffective overall error level.
-Fig.\ref{sub:locerrorz1} shows if the anchors are designed placed and the source always falls into the convex hull of anchors, then so-p method gives a lower quality result.
+In this subsection, the effects of bounding error $\zeta$ is investigated, as shown in Fig.\ref{fig:loction error effects}.
+As the error bound $\zeta$ increases, the positions of the anchors are generally less accurate.
+We can observe that the performances of all methods deteriorated with an increasing error bound, but the method 'r-r' yields the best performance, due to its design for coping with model uncertainties.
+As shown in Fig.\ref{sub:locerror}, when the anchors are randomly deployed, 'ml' and 'rss' methods are entirely ineffective overall error level.
+Fig.\ref{sub:locerrorz1} shows if the deployment of anchors are carefully designed so that the source always falls into the convex hull of anchors, the so-p method gives a lower quality result.
 We can observe that in both Fig.\ref{sub:locerror} and Fig.\ref{sub:locerrorz1}, 'r-r' performs much better compared with 'p-d' and 'so' methods.
-As shown in Fig.\ref{sub:locerror}, there is a significant positive correlation between performance improvement and 'r-r' method when the location error level $\zeta$ is high ($\zeta=0.16$).
-However, in Fig.\ref{sub:locerrorz1}, 'r-r''s advantage compared with ro is not obvious because the performance before rounding is good enough due to the convex hull effects.
-It is worth noting that even in Fig.\ref{sub:locerrorz1}, where the localization accuracy is relatively high, the improvement of ro and 'r-r' methods are significant compared with 'so' and 'p-d' estimators.
-When the error is relatively high ($\zeta=0.16$), there is still approximate $30\%$ accuracy improvement.
+However, in Fig.\ref{sub:locerrorz1}, 'r-r''s advantage compared with ro is not significant because the performance before rounding is sufficiently good due to the convex hull effects.
+It is worth noting that even in Fig.\ref{sub:locerrorz1}, where the localization accuracy is relatively high, the improvement of ro and 'r-r' methods are considerable compared with 'so' and 'p-d' estimators.
+When the error is relatively high ($\zeta=0.16$), there is still approximately $30\%$ of accuracy improvement.